-Suniya Luthar is Professor Emerita at Columbia University’s Teachers College and Co-Founder & Chief Research Officer at Authentic Connections.
+Suniya Luthar is Co-Founder & Chief Research Officer at Authentic Connections and Professor Emerita at Columbia University’s Teachers College.
 After receiving her Ph.D. from Yale University in 1990, she served on the faculty of the Department of Psychiatry and the Child Study Center at Yale.
 Between 1997 and 2013, she was at Columbia University’s Teachers College, where she also served as Senior Advisor to the Provost (2011-2013).
 Between 2014 and 2019, she was Foundation Professor of Psychology at Arizona State University.

 Dr. Luthar's research involves vulnerability and resilience among various populations including youth in poverty, children in families affected by mental illness, and teens in high achieving schools (who reflect high rates of symptoms relative to national norms).
 A mother of two grown children herself, her recent scientific focus has been on motherhood; studies aim to illuminate what best helps women negotiate the challenges of this life-transforming role, and to apply these insights in interventions toward fostering their resilience.

 BS Child Development (Hons.), Lady Irwin College, Delhi University, India, 1978

 MS Child Development, Lady Irwin College, Delhi University, India, 1980

 PhD (Distinction) Developmental/Clinical Psychology, Yale University, New Haven, 1990

 Contact Information - SLuthar@authenticconnectionsgroups.org